weekendesk/OTA-API-Developer-Guide/source/index.html.md

 @GuestCount |  |
 AgeQualifyingCode | integer | AgeCategory of the Guests for which the Room is being reserved.
-10=Adults, 8=Children, 7=Babies Count | integer | Number of guests for a specific AgeCategory ResGuestRPH | integer | Increment number of GuestCount
+10=Adults, 8=Children, 7=Babies Count | integer | Number of guests for a specific AgeCategory ResGuestRPH | integer | Incremental number of GuestCount (which defines the types of AgeCategory included in this reservation)
 @TimeSpan |  |
 Start | date | Date of the CheckIn
 End | date | Date of the CheckOut